airnativeextensions/nativeextensions-documentation/docs/facebookapi/core/_includes/add-manual-appdescriptor.md

 Ensure you replace:
 -  `APPLICATION_PACKAGE` with your AIR application's Java package name, something like `air.com.distriqt.test`.
 Generally this is your AIR application id prefixed by `air.` unless you have specified no air flair in your build options.
 - You will need to replace the instances of `FACEBOOK_APP_ID`, `FACEBOOK_APP_NAME` and `FACEBOOK_CLIENT_TOKEN` with the relevant settings from your Facebook app.
 See [Get Started](../../get-started.md) for details.
+- Ensure the `\u003` remains in front of the app id and client token (this ensures the value is treated as a string correctly).
 :::